 - My context switching ability has improved.
 I am able to switch between code, helping an engineer and talk about requirements with a product manager without too much effort.

-- My negotiations skills also improved, I used to start a conversation with "no", now I make a conscious effort to say "no, but" and present different alternatives.
-Thanks to a fellow engineering manager, I learned to make the distinction between what needs to be build and when it needs to be done.
-This innocuous detail makes me having a better judgement of the situation.
+- My negotiation skills also improved, I used to start a conversation with "no", now I make a conscious effort to say "no, but" and present different alternatives.
+Thanks to a fellow engineering manager, I learned to make the distinction between what needs to be built and when it needs to be done.
+This innocuous detail makes me have a better judgement of the situation.

 - On the other hand my ability to focus on a task has dropped considerably.
 I am no longer able to code for 1h straight.
 I would say that 15 minutes is a victory.
 This is a problem I will try to fix somehow during 2018.

 - My technical abilities are still sharp, mostly because I spend a lot of my free time looking and writing code.
 But I can no longer just rely on my day-to-day job to be up to date.
 I do a lot of code review (around 2-3 hours per day), which in a way helps me, but PRs typically are laser focused and don't provide the overall picture.